eslint-functional/eslint-plugin-functional/docs/rules/functional-parameters.md

-# Enforce Functional Parameters (functional-parameters)
+# Enforce functional parameters (functional-parameters)

 Disallow use of rest parameters, the `arguments` keyword and enforces that functions take a least 1 parameter.